Sterling463/sterling463/README.md

 ### Thanks for stopping by

 My name is Chad Sterling and I work at Github.
-In my professional and personal life, I like to wear many hats 🎩:
+I like to wear many hats 🎩 in my professional and personal life:

 - writing
 - teaching